Decapod/decapod/README.txt

 OCR and tracing performs best on Latin characters with each character reasonably distinguishable from one another.

 Books that are not this style may produce PDFs with unexpected anomalies.
-Future releases of OCRopus (which Decapod uses for page analysis and OCR operations) may support more complex layouts.
+Future releases may support more complex layouts.

 License